jito-foundation/jito-solana/docs/src/operations/setup-an-rpc-node.md

 may perform poorly.
 If your validator needs to support any of these requests, you can use the `--account-index` parameter to activate one or more in-memory account indexes that significantly improve RPC performance by indexing accounts by the key field.
-Currently supports the following parameter values:
+Currently, it supports the following parameter values:

 - `program-id`: each account indexed by its owning program; used by [getProgramAccounts](https://solana.com/docs/rpc/http/getprogramaccounts)
 - `spl-token-mint`: each SPL token account indexed by its token Mint; used by [getTokenAccountsByDelegate](https://solana.com/docs/rpc/http/gettokenaccountsbydelegate), and [getTokenLargestAccounts](https://solana.com/docs/rpc/http/gettokenlargestaccounts)